Vitamin C natural antibiotic – a Life Saver

 Two ways to use vitamin C natural antibiotic

-There are two very different ways to use vitamin C: 1. taking a lot to deal with serious disease and infection, 2. taking an ongoing small dose to keep your immune system strong and protective.
+There are two very different ways to use vitamin C: 1. taking a lot to deal with serious disease and infection, 2. taking an ongoing small dose to keep your immune system strong and protected.
 It’s important not to confuse them.

 The protection enhancing qualities of vitamin C are shown by a study that followed 2,000 residents of a rural Japanese community.
 At the end of 20 years the study found that the risk of stroke in those with the highest serum levels of vitamin C was 29% lower than in those with the lowest serum levels of vitamin C. But, the surprising thing was that the risk of stroke in those who consumed vegetables 6-7 days a week was 54% lower than in those who consumed vegetables 0-2 days a week.
 That’s nearly twice the protection from eating vitamin C foods.